JustAnotherHeroRiding/What-The-Key/WTKReactNative/What the key Extensions.md

 As this is being used in multiple places and has more complicated logic now that it can also play sounds, let's create a separate component for it
 - Create the component and replace all uses of it #DONE
-- Currently it is being used in the theory of the day #do
+- Currently it is being used in the theory of the day #DONE
 - Study page #DONE

+## Redesign the library/deleted split
+Library should be for songs I am learning to play #DONE Deleted should be for songs I have already learned or stopped learning #DONE
+##### Limit the number of tracks in the library to encourage focus on a couple of songs
+- Add the counter #DONE
+- Take the current number of tracks to display #DONE
+- Change color to orange at 15
+- Change to red at 20
+- Stop add track requests if this is overflowed
+- This will need to be a global state
+- Add settings in the profile to allow users to disable the limit

+## Filters and search
+- When in the Lib/Bin screen, users can apply filters or search tracks in the library
+- The search bar can be somewhere on top in the header, with the title on the left edge
+- This will be local until I implement an infinite query, after which it will make a db call

+## Drag and drop
+- Allow users to reorder the tracks in the library/Bin
+- This will require a db call to rearrange the order in the database
+##### Currently we are sorting by timestamp, let's see how we can manipulate this with the drag and drop

 ## Incorrect keys
-- If a user notices that the key is not correct they can report it
+If a user notices that the key is not correct they can report it
 - Admin can then edit the key and the correct key will be displayed instead of the one fetched from spotify
 - User can either locally set his key or browse for user suggested keys